 Commuter Connection Day helps ease your transition at the start of the semester.
 Join your fellow commuters to learn ways to get involved on campus, hear travel tips, pick up time management skills and discover how to navigate UIC.

 Travel to and around campus

 UIC makes traveling around campus and the city easy.
-Four Intracampus Bus lines help you travel from the east to west side of campus and vice versa.
+There are over 800 bike racks around campus to make bike commuting easy and convenient.
+UIC also has many Divvy stations if you don’t own a bike.
+The Intracampus Bus line helps you travel from the east to west side of campus and vice versa.
 Intracampus routes are accessible, and additional paratransit service options are available on campus seven days a week.

 Need a ride home after late night studying at the library?
 Red Car has got you covered.
 It’s available when the Intercampus Shuttle does not run, from 11 p.m. to 7 a.m. every day, including holidays.
 Make sure you bring your i-card!